Matta1912/Version-1.0-Encryptor-BASIC-/README.md

 4. Separate Key saving, to store generated keys in .key format.
 (Used for the Key decryption)

 As mentioned above, this is an incredibly rudimentary and basic program with very few complex features and QoL features as I'm still learning python.
 This program is closer to being considered a tech demonstration and practice.
-If there are any suggestions or ideas to further improve this program feel free to drop some ideas in the repository.
+If there are any suggestions or ideas to further improve this program feel free to drop some ideas into the dedicated inbox below
+  **encryptorsuggestion@gmail.com**